 Nyack’s sexy riverfront restaurant Sixty 5 on Main has a dirty (and delicious) little secret.
 Tucked behind the main restaurant, a door with a red light marks the entrance to The Taco Lounge, a taqueria-speakeasy and tiki-inspired hookah lounge.
 The menu is short but sweet: $4 tacos served six ways (our favorite is the spicy steak and kimchi) — and the hookah lounge is like an island oasis in Rockland County, where you can literally dig your toes into the sand while enjoying tiki-style cocktails.

 Whatever your style, there’s a wealth of local talent to discover at Westchester’s restaurants and bars.
-In New Rochelle, enjoy jazz and Latin tunes at Alvin & Friends (above) or discover eclectic bands at candlelit wine bar The Gnarly Vine.
+In New Rochelle, enjoy jazz and Latin tunes at Alvin & Friends (above).
 Over in Hartsdale, catch the The Irish Bank’s live lineup of traditional music and rock ’n’ roll every Friday and Saturday night.
 Or get your groove on in the Rivertowns with a night of mellow acoustic at Hudson Social, in the Dobbs Ferry Metro-North station, or open jam sessions and experimental acts at Croton-on-Hudson’s The Green Growler.